Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Use case studies

 \subsubsection{Medical image analysis}

 The analysis of images, and especially medical images, is a very complicated task, either because of the characteristics of these images, the noise in them or the high dimensionality that the problem can reach.
-However, as we have seen, tensor networks are ideal for cases with high dimensionality and noise.
+Tensor networks can be useful in high-dimensional and noisy imaging tasks when the chosen tensorization exposes low-rank, local, or multiscale structure, and when truncation removes noise without discarding clinically relevant signal.

-In \cite{Imagemed} authors present methods for classifying medical images, using exactly the scheme we explained in Ssec. \ref{ssec: high dim}, interpreting the images as an input vector and a feature map \mbox{cosenoidal}, and the MPO layer as a classifier.
+In \cite{Imagemed} authors present methods for classifying medical images, using exactly the scheme we explained in Section \ref{ssec: high dim}, interpreting the images as an input vector, a trigonometric feature map, and the MPO layer as a classifier.
 Thus, by contracting the tensor network we will obtain a vector that will tell us the probabilities of that image belonging to one group or another.
-This is done in combination with other more advanced machine learning techniques and finally we obtain an extremely high level of compression with levels of area under the ROC (Receiver Operating Characteristic) curve similar or superior to the methods with which it is compared.
+This is done in combination with other more advanced machine learning techniques and finally we obtain a high level of compression with levels of area under the ROC (Receiver Operating Characteristic) curve similar or superior to the methods with which it is compared.
 All this with much lower GPU requirements.

 Medical image segmentation is vital for disease diagnosis, treatment monitoring, surgical guidance, experimental drug development and medical education.
 A method for medical image segmentation with tensorized transforms, introduced in the paper, is shown in \cite{Image3d}.
 In this method, a tensorized version of the self-attention module, a step of the transformer, is realized.